 The bottom line is that gambling doesn’t always relieve stress, but it can cause it.

 Gambling and mental health issues often go hand-in-hand.
-If you’re struggling, support is available.
+If you’re struggling, free and confidential support is available 24/7.